 a) A detailed budget and budget justification for the program proposed

 b) Funds are available for advocacy, educational, and project expenses, technical assistance, programmatic supplies, etc.

 c) Funds may not be used towards day-to-day operational expenses

 a) The proposal must be typed in Cambria 12 pt. type with page margins no less than .5 inches and no more than 1 inch.

 b) Pagination should be included at the bottom of each page (excluding the Title page).

-c) The entire application must be submitted as ONE PDF FILE to firstname.lastname@example.org by 4pm EST on July 13th.
+c) The entire application (including completed checklist) must be submitted as ONE PDF FILE to firstname.lastname@example.org by 4pm EST on June 30th.

 ASRM will review the proposals and awardees determined (The review committee will be identified through standard ASRM process).
 To avoid a potential conflict of interest, individuals with close affiliations with an applicant will be recused from reviewing that application.